insightslab/insightslab.github.io/_posts/2023-12-05-cml_text-generation-webui-AMP.md

 ![](/assets/images/Aspose.Words.043092e4-3346-450a-b951-f8f0357cc96a.013.png)

 6. If you’d like to modify the parameters of the Training please do as required.
-7. At the end you will see the “Formatted Dataset” Tab, in “Dataset” box select the input dataset that you have placed in step B.
+7. At the end you will see the “Formatted Dataset” Tab, in the “Dataset” box select the input dataset that you have placed in step B.
 7. In the “Evaluation Dataset” Box, you can have the optional Dataset which you would use to evaluate the model after training.
 7. In the “Data Format” box select the format of your input DataSet which was inserted in Step A.
 7. Next you have the Advanced settings options which are optional if you have a certain requirement.